UoB-COMSM0166/2025-group-26/Game Details.md

 ### 1.Hidden spikes<br>
 ![未命名的影片_ 使用 Clipchamp 製作 (1)](https://github.com/user-attachments/assets/231901a7-d750-4e93-aa54-a90b82c08756)<br>
-Goal : Forcing players to memorize the map
+Goal : Forcing players to memorize the map<br>
 Calculate the distance between the player and the spike.
 The spike will only appear when the player gets close.
 If the player touches it, they will die immediately.

 ### 2. Chasing Spikes<br>